Skip to main content

 Hosting: Vercel / Cloudflare

-We reach for this when the team knows Vue or when the product requires complex reactive state management.
-Vue’s composition API and reactivity system are genuinely excellent for data-heavy interfaces.
-Nuxt 3’s server routes and auto-imports make for a productive development experience.
+We reach for this when the team knows Vue or when the product benefits from Vue’s reactivity model.
+Vue’s composition API works well for data-heavy interfaces, while Nuxt provides server routes and conventions for a full-stack application.

 When to use: Your team prefers Vue, or your product involves complex forms and data visualization.